StreamX Delivery Service

 StreamX Delivery Service is a category of a microservice that facilitates the delivery of processed data.
 What characterizes Delivery Services is that they are the final components of the StreamX mesh.
 They read data from the outboxes and are responsible for either exposing this data externally or transmitting it to other services exposing the data.

-StreamX Service Extension
+StreamX Delivery Service Extension

-Maven Dependency
+Maven dependency

 To use Maven, add the following dependency to your pom.xml and define the version in the version property.